jtyr/ansible-yaml_inventory/README.md

         - aws-dev-jenkins01
 ```

-then this is the corresponding file structure of the inventory vars:
+then the corresponding file structure of the inventory vars can look like
+this:

 ```
 $ tree -p inventory